reftch/r-server/README.md

 ### `router`

 Implements a high-performance Trie-based router that supports both static paths and dynamic parameters (e.g., `/users/:id`).
 It efficiently matches requests to handlers in $O(path\_length)$ time regardless of the number of routes.
+It also provides a middleware pipeline: every request passes through registered middleware (via `use_middleware`) before reaching its handler, and through the same pipeline for static file serving.

 ### `server`